 The recent population increase in the Imperial and Mexicali valleys has also stimulated growth in the retail sector.
-In 2005, the Imperial Valley Mall opened; attracting a high volume of shoppers from surrounding areas, including cross-border consumers from Mexicali that greatly contribute to the county's retail sales.
+In 2005, the Imperial Valley Mall opened, attracting a high volume of shoppers from surrounding areas, including cross-border consumers from Mexicali that greatly contribute to the county's retail sales.
 In 2013, the Imperial Valley premiered the first phase of Gran Plaza Outlets in the border city of Calexico.
-Its strong opening showcased the vigorous purchasing power of Mexicali shoppers allowing designer outlets, such as Michael Kors, DKNY, Old Navy and GAP to experience their best ever opening and Black Friday sales in the nation, according to Gran Plaza representatives.
+Its strong opening showcased the vigorous purchasing power of Mexicali shoppers, allowing designer outlets, such as Michael Kors, DKNY, Old Navy and GAP to experience their best ever opening and Black Friday sales in the nation, according to Gran Plaza representatives.

 Receipts from general consumer goods were boosted, in part, by the addition of the new outlets in the women's, men's and family apparel categories.
-Shoe, family and women's apparel all had over 100% sales gain in the second quarter.
-(Source: Hinderliter de Llamas & Associates (HdL) Companies, Third Quarter Receipts for Second Quarter Sales, April-June 2014).
+Shoe, Family and Women's apparel all had over 100 percent sales gain in the second quarter [HDL Companies, Third Quarter Receipts for Second Quarter Sales (April-June 2014)].

-Phase 2 of Gran Plaza development will consist of approximately 1,069,400 square feet of floor area comprised of approximately 25 buildings and will be constructed in two phases.
+The Phase 2 development of Gran Plaza will consist of approximately 1,069,400 square feet of floor area within approximately 25 enclosed buildings and will be constructed in two phases.
 There will be a total of 22 tenant spaces in the two phases (Phase 2A and Phase 2B).
-The first phase (Phase 2A) would consist of approximately 277,000 square feet or floor area.
-Phase 2A would be located adjacent to the completed portion of the project site.
+Consisting of approximately 277,000 square feet of floor area, Phase 2A would be located within the eastern portion of the project site.
 The second phase (Phase 2B) will consist of approximately 16 buildings with a total floor area of 792,400 square feet.
+Expected tenants for this new phase are: Burlington Coat Factory, Ross, Forever 21, Payless Shoes, Party City, Stein Mart and TJ Maxx.